google/dart-tagtree/README.md

 descendants.
 You can think of each of these trees as one frame of the animation.
 Tag Tree calls the *renderAt* method to generate each frame.

+The *input* to an animator is another stream, usually a tag.
+Or rather, a stream of tags, which is how TagTree represents a tag that changes.

-In the above example, the input (a ButtonDemo tag) doesn't change.
-The Animator ignores it and generates frames at its own pace, by setting the *nextState* property on a Place.
+In the above example, the input (a ButtonDemo tag) has no fields and doesn't change, so MyButtonAnimator ignores it and generates new animation frames at its own pace, by setting the *nextState* property on a Place.

 This shows the difference between an Animator and a regular HTML template.
 A template is passive (stateless); its output doesn't change unless its input changes.
-An Animator can act as a template, but it can also get input from other places and may have internal state.
+An Animator could act as a template that expands each input Tag.
+But it can also get input in other ways and may have internal state.
 An Animator's output stream has a variable frame rate that's independent of its input stream.

 The result is sort of like a slide show where some slides contain animated gifs or videos.
-Advancing to the next slide will cause movement, but the slides themselves can move on their own, too.
+The screen changes when you advance to the next slide, but the slides themselves can move on their own, too.

-In a similar way, each custom Tag in TagTree has its own animation.
+In a similar way, each custom Tag in TagTree is rendered as a separate animation.
 These animations can be nested to any number of levels and they form a dynamic tree structure, similar to the HTML elements in a web page.

 So a TagTree can be thought of as a React-like UI component library, implementing a virtual DOM.
 Like in React, the virtual DOM has tags representing regular HTML elements and custom tags that you write yourself.
-But TagTree uses a different (and I think cooler) metaphor to implement similar functionality.
+But TagTree uses a different metaphor to implement similar functionality.

 Place